angelguerrero7051/github-portfolio/sleep-health-analysis/README.md

 # 🔬 NHANES Sleep-Health Analysis (R)

-[cite_start]This project conducts a **quantitative cross-sectional analysis** using data from the **National Health and Nutrition Examination Survey (NHANES)** [cite: 8] [cite_start]to investigate the association between sleep duration, depressive symptoms, and overall self-reported health in U.S. adults (N=6,652)[cite: 32].
+This project conducts a quantitative cross-sectional analysis using data from the National Health and Nutrition Examination Survey (NHANES) [8, 32] to investigate the association between sleep duration, depressive symptoms, and overall self-reported health in U.S. adults ($N=6,652$).

-[cite_start]My goal was to determine if insufficient or excessive sleep duration is linked to poorer health outcomes, particularly depression and low interest in daily activities[cite: 5, 7, 11].
+🎯 Project GoalThe primary objective was to determine if insufficient or excessive sleep duration is linked to poorer health outcomes, particularly depression and low interest in daily activities.

 ---